Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Introduction

-In reaction, many have called for greater decentralization of platform power so as to create a plurality of governance choices for users.
-One way to achieve greater decentralization of platform power is to retain a centralized platform while introducing intermediate levels of local administration.
-For instance, many platforms incorporate some decentralized governance by design~\cite{zuckerman_ch}---as an example, the Reddit platform offers semi-autonomous `subreddits' governed by volunteer users, and Wikipedia offers independently governed language editions.
-A second way that has been proposed by experts is to have existing platforms enable APIs or plugins to foster a marketplace of governance services~\cite{masnick_2019,wolfram_2019,2021-modpol,esber2021meta}.
-This allows users of a platform to choose from a suite of possible ways of governing---for instance, Twitter blocklists were a third-party service for users to subscribe to the blocklist of their choice~\cite{jhaver2018blocklists,geiger2016}.
-Finally, decentralized governance can arise through the use of a shared technical specification of social exchange, such as peer-to-peer and federated protocols, or a shared set of data, such as blockchain technologies including cryptocurrencies and decentralized autonomous organizations (DAOs)~\cite{wright2015decentralized,bielenberg2012growth,adar2000free}.
-For example, Mastodon uses the ActivityPub protocol so that each Mastodon `node' can determine their own governance and still communicate with each other without needing any centralized platform.
+We summarize the major ways in which multiple centers of power are introduced to a platform's design.
+One way to achieve greater decentralization of platform power is to introduce intermediate levels of local administration~\citep{zuckerman_ch}.
+Reddit offers semi-autonomous `subreddits' governed by volunteer users, while YouTube channel owners can moderate comments on their videos.
+A second way is to have existing platforms enable APIs, plugins, or in-platform subscriptions to foster a marketplace of governance services~\citep{2021-modpol,frey2019emergence,fukuyama2021save}.
+This marketplace allows users to choose from a suite of possible governing methods.
+For instance, Twitter blocklisting tools allowed users to subscribe to the blocklist of their choice~\citep{jhaver2018blocklists,geiger2016}, serving as a weak form of local administration that only governs account blocking.
+More recently, Bluesky introduced user-led moderation and curation tools, such as custom feeds and mutelists, within the platform~\citep{bluesky_mod}.
+Finally, decentralized governance can arise through the use of a shared technical specification of social exchange, such as peer-to-peer and federated protocols (e.g., Mastodon uses the ActivityPub protocol), or a shared set of data, such as blockchain technologies, including cryptocurrencies and decentralized autonomous organizations, or DAOs~\citep{wright2015decentralized}.